turgu1/esp32-oberon-compiler/doc/internals.md

 ## General information

 - Assembly language instead of direct code generation
-- Bear metal.
+- Bare metal.
 For now, no code from ESP-IDF is being used
 - ESP32 Windowing calls
   + Only call4 and call8 are used.
 Registers beyond A4 or A8 will be pushed on stack prior to the call4 or call8, if required